slerpy/jsFunsies/README.md

-# jsFunsies

-Come along as we take a journey through extremely basic javscript. :D
+Come along as we take a journey through extremely basic javascript!